-Year-to-date depletions through the 15 weeks ended April 14, 2018 are estimated by the Company to have increased approximately 8% from the comparable period in 2017.
+Year-to-date depletions through the 29 weeks ended July 21, 2018 are estimated by the Company to have increased approximately 12% from the comparable period in 2017.

-The Company is currently estimating that 2018 depletions and shipments percentage change of between zero and plus 6%.
+The Company is currently estimating a 2018 depletions and shipments growth of between 7% and 12%, an increase from the previously communicated estimate of between zero and plus 6%.
 The Company is targeting national price increases of between zero and 2%.
-Full-year 2018 gross margins are currently expected to be between 52% and 54%.
+Full-year 2018 gross margins are currently expected to be between 51% and 53%, a decrease of the previously communicated estimate of between 52% and 54%.
 The Company intends to increase advertising, promotional and selling expenses by between \$15 million and \$25 million for the full year 2018, not including any changes in freight costs for the shipment of products to Distributors.
 The Company intends to increase its investment in its brands in 2018, commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.